Missouri court denies anti-SLAPP motion

 At issue for Judge W. Brent Powell was whether California or Missouri had jurisdiction.
 The Reporters Committee for Freedom of the Press cites Missouri law as applying to “[a]ny action seeking money damages against a person for conduct or speech undertaken or made in connection with a public hearing or public meeting, in a quasi-judicial proceeding before a tribunal or decision-making body of the state or any political subdivision of the state.”
 Mo.
 Rev. Stat.
 537.528 (2011).
 A public meeting in a quasi-judicial proceeding includes any meeting held by a state or local governmental entity, including meetings of or presentations before state, county, city, town or village councils, planning commissions or review boards.

-If the court grants the SLAPP defendant’s motion to dismiss, it will impose costs and attorney fees on the other side, assuming the defendant complied with certain filing deadlines.
+If the court grants the defendant’s SLAPP motion to dismiss, it will impose costs and attorney fees on the other side, assuming the defendant complied with certain filing deadlines.
 Conversely, the court will award costs and attorney fees to the plaintiff if it finds that the motion to dismiss was frivolous or brought solely to delay the proceedings.
-Either party is entitled to expedited review of the court’s decision on the motion to dismiss.
+Either party is entitled to an expedited review of the court’s decision on the motion to dismiss.

 A forum state will choose the applicable law according to its own conflict of law principles.
 When determining which state’s law applies to a tort action, Missouri courts apply the “most significant relationship” test set out in Section 145 of the Restatement (Second) of Conflict of Laws, Powell opined.